12 Best Jobs For People With IBS In 2024 & Lifestyle Tips

 5. Virtual Assistant:

-There are a few different types of VA work.
-Such as customer service, data entry, and social media management.
+There are many VA jobs, such as customer service, data entry, and social media.

 Virtual Assistants - Jobs for people with IBS